8go/jami-commander/README.md

 + be able to use `Jami` from the terminal, the CLI, via SSH, and on head-less servers without monitor.
 + to use minimal resources.
 No Jami front-end (GUI) needs to be installed.
-+ to be able to run it e.g. on a headless Raspberry Pi
 + to be able to perform minimal operations to run a bot, e.g. to publish daily weather information
 + be simple.
 It is written in Python.